SoundMotives/RoamMatesFork/README.md

-# Acebook
+# Roam Mates

-In this project, you are tasked with working on an existing application.
-A significant part of the challenge will be to familiarise yourself with the codebase you've inherited, as you work to **improve and extend** it.
+This project is built using Python / Flask / PostgreSQL in the backend, and Javascript / React in the front end.

+The frontend used a starter template from the Acebook project, part of the Makers Bootcamp.

+Below is the Acebook documentation:

 ## Documentation